 Punctuated by an urban river gorge, downtown Spokane is where city life and nature intertwine, making a complete experience.
 If art and architecture are your passion, you’ll find them.
 Food fills the soul.
 Theater, live music, craft beer, wine, whatever you desire, you’ll find it in stunning downtown Spokane.
 In the middle of it is Riverfront Park.
-One of the country’s best urban parks, according to National Geographic.
+The historic Spokane downtown district features one of the country’s best urban parks, according to National Geographic.

 Eat & Drink in Downtown Spokane

 It would take you months to eat at every restaurant, have a drink in every coffee shop or cocktail bar, every brewery, every winery, to have dessert at every bakeshop in downtown Spokane.
 If you did make it your mission to do just that, you wouldn’t be disappointed.
 What was once a culinary wasteland is now a garden of delight.
 The collaborative nature of local chefs is astounding, and visitors reap the benefits.
 If we could highlight every establishment right here, we would, but then you’d be reading a lot.
 Let’s start with the breakfast highlights.
 The best breakfast spots in Downtown Spokane, Washington are Frank’s Diner, Madeleine’s Patisserie, Boot’s Bakery, First Avenue Coffee, or Indaba Coffee.

 For restaurants: Cochinito Taqueria, Queen of Sheba, Nudo, Wiley’s Bistro, Wild Sage, Gander & Ryegrass, Eyvind, Hunt, or Ruins offer unique experiences and, even better, incredible food.
 For a great burger, try Durkins.